CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/template-box.md

 ### Create a Terraform Template and apply configuration

-The Terraform Template box consists mainly of a template list where you describe all the cloud resources you need to run your application.
+The Terraform Template box consists mainly on a list of template files where you describe all the cloud resources you need to run your application.
 Cloud Application Manager parses the templates and automatically shows input parameters under a section called Variables.
 This enables you to customize a template easily.

 We use a sample Basic Two-Tier Architecture in Google Cloud with Terraform templates to show how to create and launch a Terraform box template in Cloud Application Manager.